A fractional representation approach to the robust regulation problem for MIMO systems: Examples

-Denote $f_1(s)=\frac{1}{\e^{-s}-1}$ and $f_2(s)=\frac{1}{s^2+\pi^2}$.
-These elements have the fractional representations $f_j=\frac{n_j}{d_j}$ where $n_1(s)=1$, $d_1(s)=\e^{-s}-1$, $n_2(s)=\frac{1}{(s+1)^2}$ and $d_2(s)=\frac{s^2+\pi^2}{(s+1)^2}$ are elements of $\pstable$.
+Denote $f_1=\frac{1}{\e^{-s}-1}$ and $f_2=\frac{1}{s^2+\pi^2}$.
+These elements have the fractional representations $f_j=\frac{n_j}{d_j}$ where $n_1=1$, $d_1=\e^{-s}-1$, $n_2=\frac{1}{(s+1)^2}$, and $d_2=\frac{s^2+\pi^2}{(s+1)^2}$ are elements of $\pstable$.

-The calculations of Example \ref{exa:Simplification} show that the internal model can be captured by the single element $\frac{(s+1)^2}{(\e^{-s}-1)(s^2+\pi^2)}$ also with $\stable=\pstable$.
+The calculations of Example \ref{exa:Simplification} show that the internal model is captured by the single element $\frac{(s+1)^2}{(\e^{-s}-1)(s^2+\pi^2)}$ also with $\stable=\pstable$.
 However, two elements are used in order to illustrate the matrix equation \eqref{eq:SolvabilityMatrix}.
-This does not lead to an oversized internal model since the chosen elements $f_1$ and $f_2$ do not have common unstable dynamics, i.e., ubstable poles, unlike the original elements of the signal generator.
+This does not lead to an oversized internal model since the chosen elements $f_1$ and $f_2$ do not have common unstable dynamics, i.e., unstable poles, unlike the original elements of the signal generator.